Why Visit Aviemore?

 Macdonald Spey Valley (Dalfaber) Resort – this is a 5 minute walk from the house and has swimming pool, gym, clubhouse bar and steak restaurant.
-We have a family membership which gives access to the pool, steam room, sauna, jacuzzi and gym for 2 adults and 2 children (we don’t charge for this).
 The food in the bar and restaurant is superb.
 The resort also has activities such as badminton courts, squash courts, tennis courts, table tennis, snooker and a championship golf course – these all need to be paid for!

 Strathspey Steam Train – Running at the back of the house, this is a firm favourite in our household – afternoon tea in 1st class is a particular treat!
 The train travels from Aviemore to Broomhill, stopping along the way at the lovely Boat of Garten.
 Round trips take 1hr 50 mins.
 During the summer months there are 3 round trips every day, and in the December there are Santa and Mince Pie Specials!

 Cairngorms Mountain Railway (Funicular) – Scotland’s only funicular (mountain) railway allowing everyone, not matter what your abilities, to reach the Ptarmigan Restaurant.
 From here you can enjoy stunning views over Strathspey, marvel at the mountain weather on any day, as well as relax and enjoy a meal or coffee n cake.

 Highland Folk Museum – Situated in Newtonmore, the Highland Folk Museum shows you how our highland ancestors lived in very often difficult conditions, from the 1700s to today.
 An excellent visit, with the shinty-themed cafe and shop.